Graduate Degrees in Education

 Admission to all programs and degrees in the School of Education is selective.
 Meeting minimal admission requirements does not guarantee admission.

 Application papers and all supporting documents, including GRE or Miller’s Analogy Test (MAT) scores, if these scores are required for admission to the desired program, must be submitted electronically by the admission deadline.
-Master’s deadlines are September 1 for spring semester and February 1 for summer session and fall semester.
+Master’s admissions are rolling, and priority deadlines are September 1 for spring semester and February 1 for summer session and fall semester.
 The PhD deadline is December 15.
 The PhD program only has one admission cycle each year.
-The international student deadline for PhD students is December 1.
+The international student deadline for PhD applications is December 1.
 Students should visit the International Student Admission website for additional forms and information, www.colorado.edu/international/international-admissions.
-The Secondary Master’s Plus (MA+) deadline is January 1.
+The Secondary Master’s Plus (MA+) application deadline is January 1.